PaulCombal/SamRewritten/README.md

 </details>

 > [!NOTE]
-> For Arch linux and derivatives, we are working on getting access to the AUR PKGBUILD for samrewritten-git.
-It is in the works.
+> For Arch linux and derivatives, you can install SamRewritten with yay:
+>
+> `yay -S samrewritten-git`

 <!--
 Additionally, Snap users can install SamRewritten using the App store or with the following command: